 The increased availability has also driven down cost for IoT sensors.
 Between 2004 and 2018, the average cost of a sensor dropped nearly 200% to an average cost of $0.44, making intelligent manufacturing more affordable and accessible for manufacturers of all sizes.

 As manufacturers migrate operations to the cloud, companies that have invested heavily in on-premises platforms must wrestle with the challenge of leveraging these systems while simultaneously migrating more functionality to the cloud.

-In coming years, more companies will embrace a hybrid datacentre model, where on-premises legacy systems are devoted to data and records functions that require little customisation – as well as to storing information requiring a higher degree of control and security4 – while those facets of a company’s operations that require continuous adaptation will be diverted to the cloud.
+In coming years, more companies will embrace a hybrid datacentre model, where on-premises legacy systems are devoted to data and records functions that require little customization – as well as to storing information requiring a higher degree of control and security – while those facets of a company’s operations that require continuous adaptation will be diverted to the cloud.

 Doing so will allow companies to reduce overhead costs related to IT, to take advantage of the flexibility and economies of scale afforded by XaaS offerings, and to make continued use of legacy systems.

 More than ever, consumers and governments are holding companies accountable for the environmental impact of their offerings, and evidence shows that they’re willing to pay for it.

 A study by Nielsen revealed that nearly three quarters of all Millennials and Gen Z would pay a premium for sustainable products and services.